Pre-Veterinary Medical Association

 Shannon Leary

-Michigan State University
+Michigan State U

 Hi!
 My name is Shannon Leary and I am from Northville, MI.
 Currently I am a junior majoring in Animal Science at Michigan State University.
 I will get my bachelor’s degree in May 2020.
 At Michigan State, I am a campus tour guide, involved in Greek life – Sigma Delta Tau Sorority, and am the Co-Fundraising chair of the Pre-Veterinary Medical Association.
 Last summer I was accepted into the Enrichment Summer Program at Michigan States College of Veterinary Medicine and studied abroad in Kenya, Africa.
 I conducted two research experiments, one observational where I investigated the social structure and habitat preference of harem and bachelor zebra herds, and one experimental where we explored the lingering effect of human disturbance on Impala Activity Patterns.
 I will be presenting both research projects in April 2019 at the University Undergraduate Research and Arts Forum (UURAF).
 My previous experience working at the MSU Swine Farm has inspired me to become a mixed animal practitioner.
 I am also highly interested in Emergency Medicine.
 I am looking forward to the exciting and rewarding profession the veterinary field awaits me.